greg-raven/Uncommon-Sense/_posts/2017-05-23-the-american-war-for-independence.md

 ---
-title: 'The American War for Independence'
+title: "The American War for Independence"
 layout: post
 categories:
 - rebellion